 For instance, Mazagon Dock Shipbuilders Limited (MDL), one of the leading shipyards in India, producing warships and submarines for the Indian Navy and international customers, has fully embraced virtual reality.

 Almost every single ship sailing out of the shipyard has specific technical requirements (embarking heavy missiles for example or even helicopters onboard) while respecting safety and ergonomics standards of very confined places.
 “At MDL, we make high-performing naval ships while ensuring safety and ergonomics with highest level of space utilization” claimed Mr. Parag M Deshpande, Chief Manager Design IT at MDL.

-To meet those requirements, MDL can count on its virtual reality Lab consisting in: VR headsets, a large multi-channel high resolution Powerwall combined to an optical tracking system, a full body suit to track users body and movement in the virtual space, and TechViz, real-time visualization software for engineering enabling to display 3D models in real-time, providing a broad range of functionalities fitting MDL’s use cases.
+To meet those requirements, MDL can count on its virtual reality Lab consisting in: VR headsets, a large multi-channel high resolution Powerwall combined to an optical tracking system, a full body suit to track users body and movement in the virtual space, and TechViz, real-time visualization software for engineering enabling to display CAD models in virtual reality in real-time, providing a broad range of functionalities fitting MDL’s use cases.

 In order to check and validate maintenance operations, technical teams use virtual reality so that they can simulate how the operation is done and validate that it is performed correctly.
 Using full body tracking, TechViz displays a 3D avatar of the user’s body in the virtual space helping users to conduct ergonomics reviews in real-time, reachability study, maintenance operations and check collisions between the virtual human & the 3D virtual model of the ships.
 Engineers can check the ergonomic posture of a technician when he performs maintenance operations, test in real-time the impact of making changes, see collisions between manikin and the 3D object to understand the space availability and conduct reachability tests in different postures.